-3. Phone & Fax Numbers - Telephone number where claimant can be reached (including area code) and fax number, if applicable.

-- 4. HICN or SSN Claimant's Medicare Health Insurance Claim Number as displayed on their Medicare card, or their Social Security Number if the claimant is not yet entitled to Medicare. - 5.
+- 3. Phone & Fax Numbers Telephone number where claimant can be reached (including area code) and fax number, if applicable. - Medicare ID (HICN or MBI) or SSN Claimant's Medicare ID (Health Insurance Claim Number or Medicare Beneficiary Identifier) as displayed on their Medicare card, or their Social Security Number if the claimant is not yet entitled to Medicare. - 5.
 Gender Claimant's sex (male/female). - 6.
 Date of Birth Claimant's date of birth (mm/dd/yyyy). - 7.
 Median Rated Age A rated age is the age of the claimant that has been adjusted to take into consideration the impact of pertinent medical conditions and impairments.
 The median (not mean) rated age shall be used where more than one rated age is obtained.